varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/types.md

 ````

-##### Aside: What about negative integers?
 {prf:ref}`defn-number-system` shows the representation of numbers in different bases, e.g., integers written in `base 2` (binary numbers).
 However, the set $\mathbb{Z}$ also contains negative numbers; how can we represent negative integers in a `base 2` system?

-Negative integers are created using [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement), a method to represent negative integers in binary form.
+Negative integers are created using [Two complement](https://en.wikipedia.org/wiki/Two%27s_complement), a method to represent negative integers in binary form.
 It allows for efficient arithmetic operations, such as addition and subtraction, to be performed on signed numbers.

-[Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) is executed by first inverting all bits, i.e., flipping `0` $\rightarrow$ `1` and vice-versa, and then adding (using binary addition) a `1` to the least significant digit (far right bit) of the result.
+[Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) is executed by first inverting all bits, i.e., flipping `0` $\rightarrow$ `1` and vice-versa, and then adding (using binary addition) a `1` to the least significant digit (far right bit) of the result
+({prf:ref}`example-twos-complement`):

 ````{prf:example} Two's complement
 :class: dropdown